Matt5sean3/GtkBuilderAid.jl/README.md

 Only functions defined at the level of the block within the macro will be converted to cfunctions and be enabled as signals.
 This is partly to give a means to define functions that won't be used as functions.

+### Function Calls

+Calling other functions that are defined within the signal handler block will result in an error in effectively every case.
+Any functionality that needs to be reused in multiple signals should instead be defined outside of the signal handler block.
+This behavior will not be changed for future versions.